macadmins/installapplications/README.md

 Each package must have a SHA256 hash stored in the JSON.
 You can easily create hashes with the following command:

 `/usr/bin/shasum -a 256 /path/to/pkg`

+This guarantees that the package you place on the web for download is the package that gets installed by InstallApplication.
+If the hash does not match, InstallApplication will attempt to re-download and re-check.

 ### JSON Structure
 The JSON structure is quite simple.
 You supply the following: